gemini-hlsw/explore/THEMING.md

 # Linting

-[Stylelint](https://stylelint.io/) has been setup to check for common errors on the css/less/sass file
+[Stylelint](https://stylelint.io/) has been setup to check for common errors on the css/less/sass file.

-s.
-Note it is not run against the SUI files

-A tricky part of using `stylelint` is the way variables are checked.
-A small sed script can take the variables from either the dark or light theme and export them as a `vars.css` file.
-This file in turns is used by `stylelint` to check that all variables required are present.
-To run the linters locally you can do either:
-`npm run lint-dark`
-`npm run lint-light`

-Note the light version has false positives as the variables used come from less and not all can be expanded by `stylelint`